sgmurphy/wordpress-plugins/yith-woocommerce-tab-manager/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-tab-manager)

 == Changelog ==

+= 1.36.0 - Released on 24 June 2024 =
+* New: Support for WooCommerce 9.0
+* Update: YITH plugin framework

 = 1.35.1 - Released on 27 May 2024 =
 * Update: YITH plugin framework
 * Fix: Security patch Cross Site Scripting